 Adelaide has spent decades standing in the shadow of eastern counterparts Sydney and Melbourne, but the small city is now emerging into the sunlight.
 Slowly, it is being recognised for what it does best – food, wine, nightlife, tight-knit communities, progressive art, innovation and coffee… lots of coffee.

 As one of Australia’s only urban planned cities, it has a different feel – easier to navigate and more accessible – than other capitals.
-Different neighbourhoods hide different secrets and different gems, so read these pages and start exploring your local area.
+Each neighbourhood has its own hidden gems, start exploring your area to find out what secrets your suburb holds.

 City East (CBD)